nikfrank/react-workshop-vapor/README.md

 //...
 ```

-put a dotted line connecting the item and their price
+put a dotted line connecting the item and their price, and add a glow to the text

 ```html
             <div key={item.name} className='menu-item'>